Letter of Credit Process

 Once issued, letters of credit cannot revoke or cancel by the issuing bank.

 This type of Letters of Credit issued, when the party is not the end supplier.
-That means the LC beneficiary is just a middle party in the actual deal.
+That means the DLC beneficiary is just a middle party in the actual deal.
 But, they have a right to request their bank to transfer, in favor of the principal supplier.
-Also, once the LC is transferred to the second beneficiary; it cannot transfer again to any other 3rd party.
+Also, once the DLC is transferred to the second beneficiary; it cannot transfer again to any other 3rd party.

 Confirmed LC means the supplier needs confirmation from another bank, once the issuer has a low rating.
 Further, this acts as an additional assurance to honor the compliance of the payment.